thapedict/TDT-One/readme.txt

 == Changelog ==

+= 1.2.1 =
+Fixed some CSS issues

 = 1.2.0 =
+Added woocommerce mini cart to the header
-Added some styling for some default gutenberg blocks Templates are now full-width compatible
+Added some styling for some default gutenberg blocks Added some styling for woocommerce
+Templates are now full-width compatible
 Added front-page which is full-width by default
 Added *No Sidebar* page template